asxyzp-psytech/react-render-engine/README.md

 ## Credits

+The template element structure was inspired by [Notion](https://notion.so)'s [data model](https://www.notion.so/blog/data-model-behind-notion).
 Built from 🇮🇳, for the 🌐, by [psytech.ai](https://psytech.ai).
 For questions or suggestions drop us a mail at asxyzp-@-psytech-dot-ai.